Diplomas, certificates and honours

 Bachelors (Honours) postgraduate degrees

-These degrees are designed to attract the best undergraduate students starting graduate-level studies.
-They offer a range of learning environments including advanced teaching, research and practical work, and future contexts.
+These degrees are designed to attract the best undergraduate students starting postgraduate-level studies.
+They offer a range of learning environments including advanced teaching, research and practical work.

-In some disciplines, a Bachelors (Honours) programme or a postgraduate diploma is required as the first year of enrolment for a 2-year programme leading to a masters degree.
-Alternatively, students who perform well with a dissertation in their programme may be able to fast-track through to a doctoral degree programme.
+Alternatively, students who perform well in the dissertation in their programme may be able to fast-track through to a doctoral degree programme.

-This builds on the knowledge gained in your major subject at undergraduate level.
-It usually requires completion of an appropriate undergraduate degree with passes in any specified prerequisite courses in your selected subject.
-It is normally completed by coursework only, but may include practical training and formal study, and a research project.
-In some disciplines, a postgraduate diploma (or a bachelors (honours) degree) is required as the first year of enrolment for a two-year programme leading to a masters degree.
+These programmes build on the knowledge gained in your major subject at undergraduate level.
+It is normally completed by coursework only, but may include practical requirements and formal study, and a research project.

-It offers flexible learning including research, customisation and the opportunity to learn specialist skills.
+They offer flexible learning and the opportunity to learn specialist skills.
 A postgraduate certificate is a programme of study of 60 points usually one semester of full-time study (or equivalent).